Branch: main

 docker-compose up -d

-# Wait until health check passes (2-5 minutes)
+# Wait until the web server responds (2–5 minutes)

-Wait 3-8 minutes for FHIR package download and class compilation.
-Youβll see progress messages.
+Wait 3–8 minutes for package download and class compilation.
+Success indicator: FHIR Server Installation Complete!

 docker cp config/iris/setup_fhir_post_install.sh smart-discharge-iris:/tmp/setup_fhir_post_install.sh